MarkDevelo/checkmk-agent-ansible-linux/README.md

     -   Update the `ansible_user` variable with a user that has `sudo` access.

 5.  **Create Your Encrypted Secrets File:**
     -   Run `ansible-vault create vars/secrets.yml.vault`.
-You will be prompted to create a vault password. **Remember this vault password!**
+You will be prompted to create a vault password. **Remember this password!**
     -   Paste the following into the editor, add your real credentials, then save and close the file:
         ```yaml
         # Password for the SSH user defined in inventory.ini